 Closing, delays and early dismissals related to weather or unforeseen circumstances will be made at the discretion of the Executive Director or a designee of ELC.
 This announcement will be listed on Local 12, and the family Listserv.
-You can sign up through the television website (www.local12.com) to arrange for text message alerts.
 During any time of inclement weather, please check your local news media to see what decision the Center has made.
 We will be listed as Empower Learn Create.
 Opening staff may be delayed due to adverse weather conditions.
 Please call the center before arriving during periods of inclement weather to be sure staff has arrived.